QuantumPL/site/content/tags/ZX-Calculus/_index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 ZX-Calculus is a sub-field of its own.
 A comprehensive bibliography is available at https://zxcalculus.com.
-This site only includes Zx-related papers that may be relevant to programming languages and/or program verification.
+This site only includes ZX-related papers that may be relevant to programming languages and/or program verification.